microbiomedata/metaMS/docs/README_LCMS_LIPID.md

 -   miniwdl (v1, <https://pypi.org/project/miniwdl/>)

-*Note that the wdl file will automatically pull the necessary docker with the required software dependencies.*
+*Note that the wdl file will automatically pull the necessary docker with the required workflow dependencies.*

 ### Database